 - It's nothing of the sort the universe is getting "bigger", is "expanding".
 The distances between its large structures are getting bigger.

 - If everything in the universe would scale equally nothing would scale.
 Scaling is something relative and needs a not-scaling (differently scaling) reference.

 - The not-scaling reference from human perspective are tape measure, wavelengths, atoms, galaxies, speed of light.

-- The universe is "expanding" primarily by the expansion of voids, where density of matter (aside from radiation) is zero.
+- The universe is "expanding" by the expansion of voids, where density of matter (aside from radiation) is zero.

 - Measurable is the scaling only by measuring distances between galaxies, by measuring the redshift in emissions spectra of galaxies.

 - Scaling, the increase in distance between galaxies, is not motion in space , its effect has no relativistic limits.